What to see, watch and listen from home #11

 For more digital arts and culture offerings to enjoy from home, explore #SGCultureAnywhere.

-(Photos: Centre42, Visual Arts Centre, NTU CCA, The Private Museum and Live Band Plus)
+(Photos: Centre42, Visual Arts Centre, NTU CCA, The Private Museum and Little Band Plus)